Christian Arroyo Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.93 team ERA that ranks eighth among all MLB pitching staffs.
+- The Rangers' 3.90 team ERA ranks eighth across all MLB pitching staffs.

-- The Rangers surrender the 10th-fewest home runs in baseball (90 total, 1.1 per game).
+- Rangers pitchers combine to surrender 90 home runs (one per game), the eighth-fewest in baseball.

-- In his most recent appearance on Thursday, the righty threw 8 2/3 innings against the Detroit Tigers, giving up two earned runs while surrendering four hits.
+- In his last appearance on Saturday, the right-hander went six innings against the Houston Astros, allowing five earned runs while surrendering seven hits.

-- The 28-year-old has amassed an ERA of 2.80, with 5.7 strikeouts per nine innings, in 18 games this season.
-Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.